- Worldwide some 200 000 homicides occur among youth 10–29 years of age each year, which is 43% of the total number of homicides globally each year.

 - life skills and social development programmes designed to help children and adolescents manage anger, resolve conflict, and develop the necessary social skills to solve problems;

-- programmes that support parents and teach positive parenting skills (such as through a nurse visiting the home);
+- programmes that support parents and teach positive parenting skills;

 - preschool programmes that provide children with academic and social skills at an early age;